LevInteractive/dwarf/README.md

 `go test github.com/LevInteractive/dwarf/ -v`

-Note that the tests relies on a running redis instance.
+Note that the tests rely on a running redis instance.